aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/presentation-header-and-footer/_index.md

 ```

 ## **Manage Header and Footer in Handout and Notes Slides**
-Aspose.Slides for Java supports Header and Footer in Handout and notes slides.
+Aspose.Slides for Node.js via Java supports Header and Footer in Handout and notes slides.
 Please follow the steps below:

 - Load a [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) containing a video.
 - Change Header and Footer settings for notes master and all notes slides.